observermedia/mediatate/README.md

 What can be done to make sure image-2 loads correctly with a version?

-=== Phase II ===
+## Phase II

 This page makes a good candidate for using the Bootstrap framework.
 Please do the following:

-* Load the Bootstrap framework
+1. Load the Bootstrap framework
-* Theme the page using Bootstrap
+2. Theme the page using Bootstrap
-* Ensure the page renders "responsively", for Desktop and Mobile
+3. Ensure the page renders "responsively", for Desktop and Mobile

-=== Phase III ===
+## Phase III

-Make a slideshow out of the images.
+1. Make a slideshow out of the images.

-=== Phase IV ===
+## Phase IV

 Observer employs lots of experiments to measure how users interact with page elements.

-Conceive of an experiment that you would like to run on this page.
+1. Conceive of an experiment that you would like to run on this page.
 You should conceive of only 1 test.

 Using Javascript, demonstrate the ability to do the following:

-On page load, randomly decide what test group a user will be assigned to -- Control group or the Variation group.
+2. On page load, randomly decide what test group a user will be assigned to -- Control group or the Variation group.
 Then, based on this value, render the page appropriately for the test.

+# Conclusion

 Once you've completed the Phases, please push to your repository.
 Add a file answers.txt that provides the written responses to any questions above.